Located on the Central Bench, Boise's Randolph-Robertson Subdivision Offers the City's Largest Concentration of Mid-Century Homes

 Community and Lifestyle

-The Randolph-Robertson subdivision was designed with community and connection in mind.
-Its tree-lined streets are intentionally arranged in a grid-free, looping pattern, minimizing traffic and fostering a peaceful, walkable environment.
-Mature trees provide shade and privacy, creating a serene, park-like atmosphere throughout the neighborhood.
+The Randolph-Robertson subdivision was built with connection in mind.
+Its streets follow a looping pattern rather than a rigid grid, reducing traffic and creating a quieter, more walkable environment.
+Mature trees line the neighborhood, offering shade and privacy while reinforcing its park-like atmosphere.

-Recognized for its historical and architectural importance, the Randolph-Robertson subdivision has become a focal point of Boise’s mid-century preservation efforts.
-Its unique blend of classic design, architectural diversity, and preserved outdoor spaces have been featured in heritage home tours, architectural publications, and community events dedicated to preserving Boise’s architectural history.
+Recognized for its historical and architectural significance, the Randolph-Robertson subdivision has become a cornerstone of Boise’s mid-century preservation efforts.
+With its distinctive homes, architectural variety, and well-preserved outdoor spaces, the neighborhood has been featured in heritage home tours, architectural publications, and community events dedicated to celebrating Boise’s design history.

 Comments